roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ![image-20240722160437369](./assets/image-20240722160437369.png)

-A good percentage of events (~$48.13$%) end up with a *fast* resolution, but there is also a lot events with a long time taken to resolve even if we exclude the outliers values (~$50$ months), due to this I may consider to cut off some of period to obtain a better analysis.
+A substantial percentage of events conclude quickly, but many take longer, even excluding outliers.
+This suggests a need to optimize certain parts of the process.
+For instance, initiating credit collection promptly after adding a penalty could significantly reduce resolution times.

 I then decided to sort the *Bottlenecks* section by occurrences:

  ![image-20240722160759229](./assets/image-20240722160759229.png)

-Even if I consider a problem that between the creation of a fine and the actual fine, this bottlenecks doesn't seem too huge in terms of time.
-Instead, the highlighted one is really important for my analysis, it is suggesting me that *if credit collection was done right after adding a penalty we can save up so much time*.
+Even if I consider the issue between the creation of a fine and the actual fine, the bottleneck in terms of time doesn't seem too significant.
+Instead, the highlighted one is really important for my analysis.
+It suggests that *if credit collection was done right after adding a penalty, we could save a significant amount of time*.

-Then I discovered that `Send for Credit Collection` is mostly a final state with only 16 occurrences that involves it as a transition activity:
+Additionally, I discovered that `Send for Credit Collection` is mostly a final state, with only 16 occurrences where it is involved as a transition activity.

 ![image-20240722161017709](./assets/image-20240722161017709.png)